The Gate

 Do you think his parents prayed for a healthy baby?
 Do you think they asked God to heal their baby’s eyes when they realized he was blind?
 I do.
 But the answer they wanted didn’t come…until it was God’s perfect time to say “yes.”

-And the blind man had been one of their “sheep.”
+The blind man had been one of their “sheep.”

 But into his life stepped the true Shepherd, Jesus, whose ways of tending His flock are different.
 His ways include love, compassion, mercy and sacrifice.
 He watches over and guards His flock.

-To understand Jesus’ symbolism, we can study the culture of that time.
+To understand Jesus’ symbolism, we can examine the culture of that time.
 Shepherding was a 24 hour a day job.
 At night, sheep were kept in a communal corral.
 There was no physical door because timber was in short supply.
 So shepherds took turns lying in the entry.
 The sheep couldn’t leave and predators couldn’t enter.
 The flocks were safe and secure.

 The shepherd knew his sheep intimately, usually naming them.
 He recognized their unique markings and scars from any past wounds.